What is Labs?

 Whilst anyone can participate in Labs without formally signing up, you can self-identify as an official "Member" as a way to show you are part of the community.
 Anyone may become a member: just sign-up!

-We also have a special category of "(Official) Contributors".
-These are members recognized for their contributions in Labs and more widely.
+We also have a special category of "(Official) Contributors" and "Leads".
+Official Contributors are members recognized for their contributions in Labs and more widely.
 Contributors are entitled to certain privileges, for example in relation to use of resources or in featuring projects on the site.
 More detail about contributors can be found below.

 Contributors